 Israel flattened my home, killed my family.
-But I lit a candle for Gaza
+I still lit a candle for 2024

 Displaced and humiliated, I held on to the hope that my Gaza City home had survived the bombing.
 Then the photos came.